THE UNIVERSITY OF THE THIRD AGE

 Come and join us - we have plenty of room.

-The City Screen regularly shows relays of performances of operas relayed from major opera houses such as the Met in New York, the Royal Opera House Covent Garden and Glyndebourne.
+The City Screen regularly shows performances of operas relayed from major opera houses such as the Met in New York, the Royal Opera House Covent Garden and Glyndebourne.

 Venue: Woolman Room, second Wednesday in the month, 2-4 pm.